Getting started

 Navigating documentation site

-We’ll get into navigating APLS itself once you have a user account.
+We’ll get into using APLS itself once you have a user account.
 In the meantime, here are some tips for navigating this documentation site.

 Special formatting